 To enjoy the full benefits of cordless convenience, we’ve compared 5 popular machines available online to see which are the most comfortable, the best performing and value for money.

-Quick note: Cordless irons are simply not as powerful as regular irons, so if you need more power, see the corded irons reviewed on this page.
+Quick note: Cordless irons are simply not as powerful as regular irons, so if you need more power, see the corded irons here.

 1. Panasonic 360 Multi-Directional Iron and Storage

 It’s no surprise we have a Panasonic at the top of our list considering they were the first iron manufacturer to release a cordless iron in 1988.
 So they’ve been leading the pack for years.